 - Coat your hands in a thin layer of olive oil and roll the meatballs between your palms to make them uniformly round.
-The oil will keep the meatballs from sticking to your hands.
-Place them on the cooking rack (on the baking sheet) about an inch apart.
+Return them to the cooling rack, placing them about an inch apart.

 - Bake for 10 minutes.

-- Turn heat to low and stir in soy sauce, rice vinegar, brown sugar, honey, hoisin, mustard and a pinch of salt and pepper.
+- Turn heat to low and stir in soy sauce, rice vinegar, brown sugar, hoisin, mustard and a pinch of salt and pepper.

 - Add baked meatballs to the pan and simmer over medium low heat for about 10 minutes, stirring occasionally.